Hello lovely Friends! Today I’m sharing how I paint a piece of furniture using chalk paint, from start to finish.

 Your surface will feel rough to the touch after painting with chalk paint.
 Annie Sloan recommends sealing with wax at this point, then sand.
 I prefer to sand first, using 220 grit sand paper:.
 Usually I hand sand like I did on the holes I patched earlier, but for this piece I also used my orbital sander:

-It does a nice even job on the top and sides.
+This sander does a nice even job on the top and sides.
 You will have less control though, so if you want very minimal distressing, I recommend sanding by hand.

 See here where I sanded a bit too much:

-After all surfaces are smooth to the touch, I use a Shop-Vac with a brush attachment to vacuum up all the chalk paint dust from the surfaces.
+After all surfaces are smooth to the touch, I use a shop vac with a brush attachment to vacuum up all the chalk paint dust from the surfaces.

 Time to wax.
 The wax will bond with the paint to create a long lasting durable finish.
 It will deepen and enhance the color of your paint, but it won’t change the color.
 Wax takes 21 days to fully cure, so use your furniture piece with care until then.

 Honestly I am really happy with it so that is what I continue to use.
 I have heard others have success with Minwax Paste Finishing Wax and a couple of others that are also less expensive.
 One can goes a very long way though, and I can easily do several projects with it.

 You will also need a wax brush and/or a couple of soft clean cloths.
 I buy rags in the paint section at Lowes in these big bags: